Melanie-Wilkinson/MangoWGS/README.md

 ## 3. Identifying deleterious mutations using SIFT

-## 4. Genome-wide association study (GWAS) using plink 1.9
+## 4. Genome-wide association study (GWAS)

+### 4a.
+Continuous phenotype

-Create list of thinned variants (thin.in), where '--indep-pairwise' is consider a window of 50kb, calculate LD between each pair of SNPs in the window, remove one of a pair of SNPs if the LD is greater than 0.1, shift the window 10 SNPs forward and repeat the procedure.
+Plink 1.9 [(Purcell et al. 2009)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1950838/) Create list of thinned variants (thin.in), where '--indep-pairwise' is consider a window of 50kb, calculate LD between each pair of SNPs in the window, remove one of a pair of SNPs if the LD is greater than 0.1, shift the window 10 SNPs forward and repeat the procedure.

 ```
 ./plink --vcf ./qf4/2_quality_filtering/12_QF2.vcf.gz \